The Power of Django, HTMX and django-components

 Edit urls.py

-to make them.
+to make it easy to recognize.
 As a Component

 is a